denten-books/plain-text/2-surface.md

 language was legibility.
 The translation between human alphabet and machine transmittable code required first a cadre of specially trained machine operators, and then specialized equipment which automated the process of translation itself.
-As Bacon's early writings on the language arts suggest, the roots of telegraphy lie in secret writing: cypher-making and cryptography.
-And because the art of cryptography is intimately linked with war-time communications, the peace-time encoding of language for machine use was immediately perceived as a matter national security.

-The Final Protocol to the Telegraph Regulations, ratified in Madrid in 1932 by the governments of more than seventy countries including Germany, Brazil, Cuba, Egypt, Empire d'Ethiopie, France, Japan, the United Kingdom of Great Britain, United States of America, and Union of Soviet Socialist Republics, included a special provision delineating the difference between transmitting "plain," and "secret" language.
+As Bacon's early writings on the language arts suggest, the roots of telegraphy lie in cypher-making and cryptography.
+For this reason, the encoding of human languages for machine use was always intimately connected to war-time, diplomatic, and otherwise secret communications.
+The seemingly innocous problem of machine translation was therefore from the beginning entangles with the question of access and legibility: who gets to understand the encoded message and when?
+For example, the Final Protocol to the Telegraph Regulations, ratified in Madrid in 1932 by the governments of more than seventy countries including Germany, Brazil, Cuba, Egypt, Empire d'Ethiopie, France, Japan, the United Kingdom of Great Britain, United States of America, and Union of Soviet Socialist Republics, included a special provision delineating the difference between transmitting "plain," and "secret" language.
 The protocols further divided "secret languages" into "code" and "cypher" categories.
 According to the language of the protocol, "plain language is that which presents an intelligible meaning in one or more of the languages authorized for international telegraph correspondence, each word and each expression having the meaning normally assigned to it in the language to which it belongs" [@itu_telegraph_1932, 12].
 By contrast, the regulations specified "code language" as text "composed either of artificial words, or of real words not used in the meaning normally assigned to them in the language to which they belong and consequently not forming intelligible phrases" [@itu_telegraph_1932, 12].
 Codes were not permitted to contain more than five characters and were charged at 6/10th of the agreed tariff rate.
 Upon request, the sender of the telegram in code language was required to "produce the code from which the text or part of the text of the telegram has been compiled" [@itu_telegraph_1932, 13].
 Otherwise, the language was considered to be a secret "cypher," defined as "groups or series of Arabic figures with a secret meaning."

 According to the terms of the convention, all administrations agree to accept and to pass telegrams in plain language through their jurisdiction.
 The